luispedro/luispedro_org/content/scientific-biography.md

 title: Scientific Biography
 permalink: biography/scientific
 categories: about-me
-meta: Biography of Luis Pedro Coelho, a postdoctoral researcher at EMBL.
+meta: Biography of Luis Pedro Coelho, a group leader at the Centre for Microbiome Research (QUT)
 ---

+*This is out of date*

 My work spans two subfields of computational biology: biomage informatics and metagenomics-based microbial ecology.